There are many ways to cast your vote

 - Vote in person at the nearest early voting site to your home between 10/24 – 11/1.
 Check here to see the list of assigned early voting locations: http://findmypollsite.vote.nyc

 - Vote by absentee ballot, by requesting an absentee ballot by 10/27 – this can be done online or by downloading the form and mailing or walking it to your nearest Board of Elections Office: Executive Office, 32-42 Broadway, 7 Fl, New York, NY 10004; Manhattan, 200 Varick Street, 10 Fl, New York, NY 10014.
+You can also drop it off at anyearly voting location.

 - When your ballot arrives, review it to make sure it’s yours.